FID-Judaica/pica_parse.py/README.rst

 ``-d``, ``--field-list FEILD FIELD ...``
     a list of whitespace-separated fields You want to include in the dump.
-There literally hundreds of possible field types, and it is cumbrous to deal with them all.
+There are literally hundreds of possible field types, and it is cumbrous to deal with them all.
 The default is a list of 60 fields my coworker wanted for something she was working on.
 You probably want something different.

 ``-f``, ``--freq-sort``
     sort columns by the frequency with which they appears in the data so you don't have a bunch of empty spaces at the front.
-Doing this requires an extra pass over the file, so it definitly increases runtime.
+Doing this requires an extra pass over the file, so it definitely increases runtime.
 ``-j``, ``--join-multi JOIN_STRING``
     when multiple fields have the same ID, join them together with the provided string in one cell.
-The default behavior is to add new rows for with lots of empty cells to accomodate duplicate field IDs.
+The default behavior is to add new rows for with lots of empty cells to accommodate duplicate field IDs.
 This looks prettier, but it is probably less useful for data transformations.